Monday 9-Mar'26 -7:00 AM- 2:45 PM Update

 • 8–10 km/h: The dream—10 cm of fresh, dry powder on a solid base

-• 14–18 km/h: Skidoo + Ginzoo magic when early-season snow is deep enough to groom but not quite enough for the full snowcat treatment
+• 14–18 km/h: Skidoo + Ginzoo magic when snow is deep enough to groom but not quite enough for the full snowcat treatment

 Basically, grooming is part science, part strategy, and part extreme sport.